STRd6/editor/editor.coffee.md

         build: ->
           data = filetree.data()

+          builder.build(data)
+          .then (pkg) ->
+            config = readSourceConfig(pkg)

+            # TODO: Robustify bundled dependencies
+            # Right now we're always loading them from remote urls during the
+            # build step.
+The default http caching is probably fine to speed this
+            # up, but we may want to look into keeping our own cache during dev
+            # in addition to using the package's existing dependencies rather
+            # than always updating
+            dependencies = config.dependencies or {}

-          # TODO: We may want a more robust dependency cache
+            # TODO: We will want a more robust dependency cache instead of just
+            # grabbing our own package's dependencies
+            Packager.collectDependencies(dependencies, PACKAGE.dependencies)
+            .then (dependencies) ->
-          dependencyCache = PACKAGE.dependencies
+              pkg.dependencies = dependencies

-          builder.build(data, dependencyCache)
+              return pkg

         save: ({repository}) ->
           repository.commitTree